Green Eggs and Ham – Facing Future Technology and AI Like an Adult

 Just make the god damned burger already.
 We have bills to pay here.
 Things to do.

-There might be credence to the idea that AGI, in it’s earliest manifestations, would be dependent on humans for resources, and may have many initially hard coded reasons to act in harmony with human interests.
+There might be credence to the idea that AGI, in its earliest manifestations, would be dependent on humans for resources and may have many initially hard-coded reasons to act in harmony with human interests.

 They’d develop… better things to do than care for hominids or hominid-related matters.